calvynsiong/calvynsiong/README.md

 I am open to collaborate with others on a project.
 ### Reach me at [calvyn360@gmail.com](mailto:calvyn360@gmail.com)

+Check out my project section for a breakdown of my different repos

 Fun Fact: Chris Bosh knows how to code in Javascript.
 Wonder if he knows closures and async/await.